- Home

 5. Consider working for yourself

-If you’re finding it difficult to find the right role for you, then it’s definitely worth considering whether you’d be better off creating your own job by building your own business and working for yourself.
+If you’re finding it difficult to secure the right role for you, it’s worth considering whether you’d be better off building your own business and creating your own job.

-Becoming your boss can be a fantastic way to take back control of your own future.
-While many business owners will tell you that it can be really hard work, it can also come with a huge sense of satisfaction.
+Becoming your boss can be a fantastic way to take control of your future.
+While becoming a business owner is hard work, it can also come with a huge sense of satisfaction.

-Although they may not currently be recruiting, there’s always a chance they will be soon (in which case, your early contact could give you an advantage), or that they could spot something in your skillset which may be beneficial enough for them to consider finding a place for you in the team anyway.
+Although they may not currently be recruiting, there’s always a chance they will be soon (in which case your proactive approach could give you an advantage), or that they might consider finding a place for you in the team anyway.

-And even if neither of these things happens, it’s always useful to open up the lines of communication with companies that you’re particularly passionate about working for, just in case a suitable opportunity comes up in the future.
+Even if neither of these things happens, it’s always useful to open up lines of communication with companies that you’re particularly passionate about working for, just in case a suitable opportunity comes up in the future.

-It’s important to remember that not all companies (whether you attend in person or email them) will be open to talking to you about opportunities that they aren’t currently advertising.
-However, if even just one does, you could be taking a big step closer to an opportunity that you really want, rather than simply settling for what’s currently available.
+It’s important to remember that not all companies will be open to talking to you about opportunities that they aren’t currently advertising for.
+However, if even just one does, you could be taking a step closer to an opportunity that you really want, rather than simply settling for what’s currently available.

-Even though your end goal may be to find a permanent job, there’s a lot that a temporary role could have to offer you in the meantime – so it’s something that shouldn’t be overlooked.
+Even though your end goal may be to find a permanent job, temporary roles shouldn’t be overlooked.

 Many temporary jobs are offered on a seasonal basis.
-For example, many retailers are looking for extra help over Christmas – as this is their busiest time of year – as are Royal Mail, who need help with increased postal demands.
+For example, retailers may look for extra help over Christmas or festival venues may need help during the summer months.

-Taking on a job for a fixed period can be interesting, as it allows you to try something new without making a long-term commitment.
-You’ll also get the chance to learn some new skills and meet some new people – which is always a bonus.
+Taking on a job for a fixed period allows you to try something new without making a long-term commitment.
+You’ll also get the chance to learn some new skills and meet new people.
 Many temporary jobs also have the potential to become permanent if things go well.

-If you’re looking for a temporary role, then you might want to consider taking a look at our article, 11 short-term contract jobs for the over 50s.
+If you’re looking for a temporary role, you might find it helpful to have a read of our article: 11 short-term contract jobs for the over 50s.

 Final thoughts...